-A very important thing that you need to do when fostering kittens is allowing your pets to slowly meet them.
+A very important thing that you need to do when fostering kittens is to allow your pets to slowly meet them.

 This should be a gentle process where both parties feel safe and secure.
 Never throw animals into a scary situation where they are confronted with another animal.

 This step is important because it will help to dissipate any aggression that your pets or the kittens may feel towards each other.
-It will also help socialize the kittens so they are able to be around other people and animals.
+It will also help socialize the kittens so they can be around other people and animals.

 Even if they never interact with one another, it is good for them to at least meet the other animals in the house.

 7. Create a Routine

 Kittens are needy little creatures, and fostering kittens is no joke.
 You will need to create a routine so that you can stay on top of all of the kitten-related tasks.